Dosen Barometer

 These have been replaced by aneroid barometers that contain small metallic bellows with a partial vacuum inside.
 As the air pressure changes, the bellows expand and contract, and this moves levers that drive a pointer across a scale to indicate pressure.
 Many barometers are labelled in inches and millibars (mb); the latter is the same as hPa.
 More recently, electronic pressure sensors will be found inside wireless weather stations.

 Barometers must be adjusted every once in a while to read the correct pressure using the little screw at the back.
-To do this, use the Met Office's UK observations map and look at the pressure at the weather station nearest you.
+This guide on how to set your domestic barometer to read the correct sea level pressure will help you do this, using the observed pressure at the weather station nearest you.
 This is best done on a calm day because the pressure will be similar over large areas and does not vary much over time.

 Your barometer will then be set to pressure corrected to sea level, that is, what it would read if you could magically bring it down to sea level under your house.
 This has to be done because pressure decreases with height – at a rate of about 12hPa for every 100m.
 So comparing pressures at different locations would tell us more about their relative heights than about the weather.
 The black lines on a weather map are known as isobars; they join together places with the same air pressure.